xpack-dev-tools/arm-none-eabi-gcc-xpack/README-BUILD.md

-- local/native builds, which use the tools available on the host machine; generally the binaries do not run on a different system distribution/version; intended mostly for development purposes.
+- local/native builds, which use the tools available on the host machine; generally the binaries do not run on a different system distribution/version; intended mostly for development purposes;
 - distribution builds, which create the archives distributed as binaries; expected to run on most modern systems.